Useful links to elsewhere on this SATSIG web site:

 Tooway Satellite: Low cost European satellite internet access service

 Tooway is a VSAT satellite communication system operated by Skylogic, Italy, which is sold only via independent reseller companies to domestic and business customers to enable them to connect to the internet from remote location.
 Retail cost is approx £25 - £90 per month, depending on download plus upload traffic amounts (4 - 80 Gbytes), The outdoor satellite dish and transmit/receive electronics plus the indoor Docsis ViaSat Surfbeam modem costs about £120.
-Headline advertised download bit rates offered are up to 20 Mbit/s (increased from earlier advertised 6, 8 and 10 Mbit/s.
-Upload speeds: Up to 6 Mbit/s (increased from earlier advertised 1, 2 or 4 Mbit/s.
+Headline advertised download bit rates offered are up to 20 Mbit/s (increased from earlier advertised 6, 8 and 10 Mbit/s) Upload speeds: Up to 6 Mbit/s (increased from earlier advertised 1, 2 or 4 Mbit/s).
 Speeds and amounts of Mbytes transferred (down and up) are interrelated, with quotas related to tariff charged.
 These quotas comprise traffic amounts applied to a periods of one month.
 If your are an exceptional user with very heavy demands the fair access policy may reduce your speeds at time to give other a chance.
 The old system of traffic amount limits for one hour, four hours, one day, one week and four weeks is no longer applicable.
 The system involved time periods that restarted every 5 minutes and are called Sliding Time Windows (STW).

 Due to cost considerations it is recommended that you first consider any available terrestrial wired system (telephone wire based ADSL or cable) or terrestrial wireless (WIFI, WiMAX etc) before choosing the satellite option as a last resort.
 The majority of satellite users are people in remote locations or where the terrestrial phone company infrastructure is unable to make ADSL work well.